FuzzyBunnys/TurbopumpController/index.md

 ### The Program
 I wanted to use this project as an excuse to pick up another new language, [Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)), I've been curious about it for awhile largely because of it's safety features.
 Handily a bunch of people have been doing a bunch of work to get it running on the RP 2040, which powers the Raspberry Pi Pico that I have on the PCB.
 I'm also really interested in using [SPARK](https://en.wikipedia.org/wiki/SPARK_(programming_language)) which is a [formal method](https://en.wikipedia.org/wiki/Formal_methods).
 It's a powerful tool that lets you prove properties about your program which is important if you want it to be safe and reliable.

+Step one in the programming section is to get connected to the Raspberry Pi Pico so that we can put stuff on it.
+To do that we're going to use [OpenOCD](https://openocd.org/doc-release/html/About.html#What-is-OpenOCD_003f).
+This is a program that lets us do On Chip Debugging, Jeremy G's [tutorial](https://www.youtube.com/watch?v=g3sGKoLafew) on YouTube was a huge help and I basically followed it step for step.
 ```markdown
 Syntax highlighted code block